-Here are the eight most common mistakes that entrants make when submitting award entries — and hat tips on how to avoid making them:
+Here are the eight most common mistakes that entrants make when submitting award entries and tips on how to avoid making them:

 1. You build your entry on one-liners

-There’s no-one who knows the entire process you went through of planning, producing, and distributing the native advertising campaign as well as you do.
+No one knows the process of planning, producing, and distributing the native advertising campaign as well as you do.
 And there’s a good chance that the jury has never heard of your campaign or your client.
-Nor have they heard of the challenges your client was looking to overcome, or the results they were aiming to achieve with the native ad campaign.
+They're unfamiliar with the challenges your client was looking to overcome or the results they were aiming to achieve with the campaign.

-So using one-liners to explain the amazing work you’ve done, instead of providing a nuanced description of your campaign, including all the intermediate stages, is not likely to result in a shortlist nomination.
+So help them understand.
+Using one-liners to explain the amazing work you’ve done, instead of providing a nuanced description of your campaign, including all the intermediate stages, is not likely to result in a shortlist nomination.

 How do you measure ‘building brand awareness’ or ‘increasing traffic’ efficiently?
-Seriously, unless you’re continuing the sentence, pointing towards more specific business outcomes, the jury will have a hard time evaluating your achievements.
+Seriously, unless you point towards more specific business outcomes, the jury will have a hard time evaluating your achievements.

-It’s no secret that jury loves to see campaigns that are built on SMART KPIs stating: Specific, Measurable, Attainable, Relevant and Time-bound outcomes.
+It’s no secret that the jury loves to see campaigns that are built on SMART KPIs: Specific, Measurable, Attainable, Relevant and Time-bound outcomes.
 Such KPIs make it easy to assess whether the campaign was in fact successful.

-3. You are not backing up your claims with evidence
+3. You don't back up your claims with evidence